Acronyms

 - Sodium loss

-- ENaC inhibitors may enhance the sodium loss that occurs with thiazide and loop diuretics.
-The magnitude of this additional effect appears to be small and typically insignificant.
+- ENaC inhibitors may enhance sodium loss from thiazide and loop diuretics.
+The magnitude of this effect appears to be small and is typically insignificant.
 [6,12,14]

 - Kidney stones (triamterene)